oleg-sta/commonLibMask/README.md

 ### Calculate face position and blendshapes

-When we have points on face we need to calculate position on blend (e.g. opened jaw) on 3d model.
-All main magic in [DetectionBasedTracker_jni](https://github.com/oleg-sta/commonLibMask/blob/master/src/main/jni/DetectionBasedTracker_jni.cpp) method Java_ru_flightlabs_masks_DetectionBasedTracker_morhpFace.
+When we have points on face on 2d model we need to calculate position and blends coefficient (e.g. opened jaw) on 3d model.
+All main magic is in [DetectionBasedTracker_jni](https://github.com/oleg-sta/commonLibMask/blob/master/src/main/jni/DetectionBasedTracker_jni.cpp) method Java_ru_flightlabs_masks_DetectionBasedTracker_morhpFace.
 We calculate approximate position of 3d model by solving equation:<br/>
 dst=argminX∥src1⋅X−src2∥ by SVD decomposition, you could find [here](https://docs.opencv.org/3.1.0/d2/de8/group__core__array.html#ga12b43690dbd31fed96f213eefead2373)

 Then we have to find coefficient for morphing face also solving almost the same equation dst=argminX∥src1⋅X−src2∥ by SVD decomposition.